-If you want to acknowledge the grant in a press release or any other type of media coverage, please send a copy of the draft press release to Sonja Tilson before publication email@example.com.
+If you want to acknowledge the grant in a press release or any other type of media coverage, please send a copy of the draft press release before publication to, Laura Lines, Grants & Communications Officer email@example.com

 You may use these standard paragraphs about the Foundation in the Notes to Editors:

 “Esmée Fairbairn Foundation aims to improve the quality of life for people and communities throughout the UK both now and in the future.
 We do this by funding the charitable work of organisations with the ideas and ability to achieve positive change.

 The Foundation is one of the largest independent grant-makers in the UK.
 We make grants of £30 - £35 million annually towards a wide range of work within the arts, education and learning, the environment and social change.
 We also operate a £26 million Finance Fund which invests in organisations that aim to deliver both a financial return and a social benefit.